AndresPad/AzurestreamEdge/Manifests/README.md

 # Azure Percept Deployment Manifests

-This folder contains two JSON configuration files.
+This folder contains three JSON Deplyment configuration files.

 * The one labeled `azure-percept-default-deployment.json` can be used to restore your Azure Percept DK's IoT Edge environment to its default state for any OS version you have on your